diku-dk/futhark/docs/man/futhark.rst

 ------------------

 Reformat the given Futhark program.
 If no file is provided, read Futhark program on stdin and produce formatted output on stdout.
+If stdout is a terminal, the output will be syntax highlighted.

 futhark hash PROGRAM
 --------------------